pyrypiironen/Push_swap/README.md

  ## The Algorithm

 The algorithm of push_swap was the key part of the project and a great way to challenge myself to optimize it as well as I can.
-ADD ADD

 My basic idea into an algorithm is to push the numbers once to stack b in the order that makes it possible to push them back to stack a straight to right order with the least rotation on stack b while finding the next number to push back.
 To do that I split the numbers on segments and push them to stack b in the order that I can always find the biggest or the smallest number without going too deep on the stack.
 The most important thing in terms of efficiency is that the algorithm always has two options of which number it will rotate to the top of stack b and push back to stack a.
 If the stack b isn’t sorted well for this purpose it causes extra rotation for every step and ruins the efficiency.